 There are two types of nouns – animated (people) and inanimate (things).
-The gender of animated nouns is always obvious, «man» is a masculine noun (he), and «woman» is a feminine noun (she).
-In the English language all inanimate nouns are neuter gender (it).
-In Russian they can be masculine, feminine or neuter.
+The gender of animated nouns is always obvious, a word for a «man» (dad, man, grandpa) is a masculine noun (he), and a word for a «woman» (girl, mom, aunt) is a feminine noun (she).
+In the English language, all inanimate nouns are neuter gender (it).
+In Russian, they can be masculine, feminine or neuter.

 - masculine (he)